Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="architecture"></a>
 ## Architecture

-This SAS 9.4 Visual Analytics and SAS 9.4 Visual Statistics Quickstart Template for Azure takes a generic license for SAS 9.4 and deploys SAS into its own network.
+This SAS 9.4 Quickstart Template for Azure with SAS Visual Analytics and SAS Visual Statistics takes a generic license for SAS 9.4 and deploys SAS into its own network.
 The deployment creates the network and other infrastructure.
 After the deployment process completes, you will have the outputs for the web endpoints for a SAS 9.4 deployment on recommended virtual machines (VMs).

 For details, see [SAS 9.4 Intelligence Platform: Installation and Configuration Guide](https://go.documentation.sas.com/?cdcId=bicdc&cdcVersion=9.4&docsetId=biig&docsetTarget=titlepage.htm&locale=en).